proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 * `iconv` - convert plain text from one character encoding to another.
 Written in C.
 * `uconv` from [icu](https://icu.unicode.org/) - convert plain text from one character encoding to another.
 Written in C.

-To combine these and all kinds of other data processing tools and combine them into larger pipelines, the most basic solution is to write a shell script.
+To combine these and all kinds of other data processing tools into larger automated pipelines, the most basic solution is to write a shell script.
-Alternatively, a `Makefile` that builds targets using [`make`](https://www.gnu.org/software/make/).
+Alternatively, you can write a `Makefile` that builds targets using [`make`](https://www.gnu.org/software/make/).
 The latter also offers a certain degree of parallelisation using the `-j` parameter.
 Another useful tool to consider for parallelisation is [`parallel`](https://www.gnu.org/software/parallel/) and/or `xargs` with the `-P` parameter.
 The latter, `xargs`, is also a basic standard tool useful when building sequential pipelines.

 Remembering how to invoke all these command line tools may be rather daunting, and nobody expects you to remember everything anyway.
 Of course, a manual page